gutma-org/flight-declaration-protocol/FlightDeclarationProtocol.md

 must be set to null, omitting it is not permitted.
 The flightId must be provided and the sequence number increased.

-It is regarded as valid to update a previously deleted record, providing that the sequence number of the update message is greater than the delete message&#39;s.
+It is regarded as valid to update a previously deleted record, providing that the sequence number of the update message is greater than the delete message's.

 ### 6.4 Retries

-In the event of a HTTP status code indicating failure or a failure to receive a valid HTTP response from the Interested Party&#39;s endpoint, the Originating Party should continue to retry to send the message until the flight&#39;s endTime has passed.
+In the event of a HTTP status code indicating failure or a failure to receive a valid HTTP response from the Interested Party's endpoint, the Originating Party should continue to retry to send the message until the flight&#39;s endTime has passed.
 It is expected that there will be a delay between reties.

 The Interested Party can set the [shouldRetry](#errorMessage) flag in the returned error message to false if it receives a message it is unable